brightsparklabs/gradle-docs/README.md

 The tasks added by this plugin appear under the `BrightSPARK Labs - Docs tasks` group.
 E.g.

-    $ ./gradlew task | sed -n '/BrightSPARK/,/^$/p's
+    $ ./gradlew task | sed -n '/BrightSPARK/,/^$/p'

     BrightSPARK Labs - Docs tasks
     -----------------------------
     bslAsciidoctor - Alias for `asciidoctor` task.
     bslAsciidoctorPdf - Alias for `asciidoctorPdf` task.
-    bslAsciidoctorPdfVersioned - Creates PDF files with version string in filename cleanJekyllWebsite - Cleans the Jekyll website out of the build directory cleanJinjaPreProcess - Cleans the Jinja2 processed documents out of the build directory generateJekyllWebsite - Generates a Jekyll based website from the documents jinjaPreProcess - Performs Jinja2 pre-processing on documents
+    bslAsciidoctorPdfInDocker - Runs the Asciidoctor PDF tasks within a Docker container.
+Useful as the CLI diagramming CLI tools do not need to be installed on the local machine. bslAsciidoctorPdfVersioned - Creates PDF files with version string in filename. cleanJekyllWebsite - Cleans the Jekyll website out of the build directory. cleanJinjaPreProcess - Cleans the Jinja2 processed documents out of the build directory. generateDockerfile - Generates a Dockerfile for hosting the documentation as a static website. generateJekyllWebsite - Generates a Jekyll based website from the documents using docker. jinjaPreProcess - Performs Jinja2 pre-processing on documents.

 NOTE: `generateJekyllWebsite` is only available if `docker buildx` is present on the system.